jbayham/jbayham.github.io/maps/distancing/index.md

 2. Dwell time at home (Home)

 Epidemiological models are also highly sensitive to initial conditions.
 Every county is simulated independently.
-The use can determine whether to assume the epidemic starts
+The user can determine whether to assume the epidemic starts

 1. 10 days prior to the first reported case in the state